Downs-Lab/PBRM1_centromere/README.md

 If using data from the publication, then download fq.gz files from GEO accession GSE235294 and add to the 'fastq' folder, with same naming system as metadata e.g. WT_SMARCA4_L_r1_1.fq.gz or add your own fq.gz files ready for analysis to this folder

+Download folder with script files:
+Unique_read_mapping
+k-mer_analysis_pipeline
+(Additional_scripts) - this contains extra details of scripts used to create figures in the publication

 Use of conda environments created: unique_reads is used for 02_trim_fastqc.sh to 16_cen_peaks.sh